Dialogues with AI Reduce Beliefs in Misinformation but Build No Lasting Discernment Skills: Quantitative Results

 Our results show that after interacting with the AI when it is unavailable, their accuracy on unaided items ("After AI support") declined steadily over the four-week period.
 When judging new items without AI assistance, accuracy decreased linearly across weeks ($\beta = -0.077$, $SE = 0.022$, $t = -3.52$, $p < 0.001$).
 A direct comparison confirmed that Week~4 accuracy was significantly lower than Week~0 ($F(1,589) = 12.40$, $p < 0.001$).

-These results suggest that repeated exposure to AI support improved participants’ judgments with the AI chatbot but eroded their ability to independently identify misinformation when they no longer had access to it.
+Within each session, after participants completed their AI-assisted judgments, their accuracy on new unaided items (``After AI Support'') declined more steeply than baseline.
+When judging items without AI assistance after having used it earlier in the same session, accuracy decreased linearly across weeks ($\beta = -0.077$, $SE = 0.022$, $t = -3.52$, $p < .001$).
+Week~4 accuracy was 15.3 percentage points lower than Week~0 ($F(1,589) = 12.40$, $p < .001$).
+This sharper within-session decline ($-7.7$ pp per step), compared to the more modest between-session baseline change ($-3.5$ pp per step), suggests that the deterioration in ``After AI'' performance was driven at least in part by short-term dependency or cognitive fatigue effects that emerged immediately following AI use within a session.
+The fact that baseline performance at the start of subsequent weeks did not show comparable declines indicates some recovery between sessions, though participants did not develop lasting improvements in their independent abilities.